Honda Civic Type R: United Kingdom

 In the UK, the Civic Type R was available for consumer test drives in August 2017, with official delivery and sale dates coinciding with national vehicle registration plate changes on 1 September.

 Australia

 The FK8 Civic Type R went on sale in Australia in September 2017.
 Only one trim level was available about midway between the EDM Touring and GT specifications.
-Citing lower access to high octane fuels the engine was only offered in the 306 bhp tune.
+Due to limited access to high-octane fuel, the engine was only offered in the 306 bhp tune.

 Indonesia

 The Civic Type R was launched in Indonesia during the 25th Gaikindo Indonesia International Auto Show in August 2017.
 The facelifted model was released in May 2021.

 Malaysia and Singapore

 In Singapore, the Civic Type R was officially launched by Kah Motor on 27 July 2017 in limited numbers.

 In Malaysia, the Civic Type R was launched in October 2017 during the Malaysia Autoshow.

 Philippines

 In the Philippines, the Civic Type R was presented during the 2017 Manila International Auto Show and officially went on sale in July 2017.